Blog Home

 Food sources for vitamin D are limited.

-Vitamin D is found naturally in few foods.
-The best sources are fatty fish such as salmon, tuna, and mackerel, and fish liver oils.
-Small amounts are also found in eggs, cheese, and mushrooms, specifically mushrooms that have been treated with ultraviolet light.
-Some foods are fortified with vitamin D such as orange juice, milk, yogurt, and breakfast cereals.
-The recommended intake for vitamin D in adults 70 and under is 600 International Units, and 800 International Units for adults over 70.
-Vitamin D is only listed on a nutrition label if the food has been fortified with it, making it difficult to measure exact intake.
+Vitamin D is only found in a few foods.
+The best sources are fatty fish, such as salmon, tuna, mackerel, and fish liver oils.
+Small amounts are also found in eggs, cheese, and mushrooms treated with ultraviolet light.
+Some foods are fortified with vitamin D, such as orange juice, milk, yogurt, and breakfast cereals.
+The recommended vitamin D intake for adults 70 and under is 15 micrograms and 20 micrograms for adults over 70.

 Too much vitamin D from supplements is dangerous.

 Due to a limited supply of natural vitamin D in food and limited sun exposure, many people turn to supplements.
-Supplements can be effective at raising blood levels of vitamin D, but it is important to monitor your intake.
-Vitamin D is a fat-soluble vitamin and excess is stored in the body making large doses toxic.
+Supplements can be effective at raising blood vitamin D levels, but monitoring your intake is important.
+Vitamin D is a fat-soluble vitamin, and excess is stored in the body, making large doses toxic.
 Over time, toxicity can lead to weak bones and muscles and kidney damage.
-The safe upper limit for adults is set at 4000 International Units per day.
-If you take a multi-vitamin that contains vitamin D, eat fortified foods, and take a high-dose vitamin D supplement, it’s possible to consume too much.
+The safe upper limit for adults is 100 micrograms daily.
+If you take a multivitamin that contains vitamin D, eat fortified foods, and take a high-dose vitamin D supplement, you may consume too much.

 Sources